July 15, 2021 – Iceland Day 7

 The accommodations were warm and lovely but the conversation and connection made this one of the most wonderful evenings of our trip.
 Inga, the couple, who were both doctors in Vienna, and myself chatted about everything from travel to culture to family to politics late into the night.
 Iceland’s political history and landscape are fascinating!

 Vigdís Finnbogadóttir’s picture hangs proudly in Inga’s living room.
-She is Iceland’s first female president and the world’s first democratically elected president.
+She is Iceland’s first female president and the world’s first democratically elected female president.
 Learn about the world’s oldest surviving Parliament here: Althingi – Icelandic Government & Politics From Creation to Present Day (allthingsiceland.com)